FG to review cost of 2nd Niger Bridge

-THE federal government is to review upwards the cost of completing the 2nd Niger Bridge, going by the statement made by the Minister of Works and Housing, Mr. Babatunde Fashola in Onitsha yesterday.
+The Federal Government is to review upwards the cost of completing the 2nd Niger Bridge, going by the statement made by the Minister of Works and Housing, Mr. Babatunde Fashola in Onitsha.

 The Minister told reporters at the project site that 80% of the work has been completed, adding that the date of completion remains 202.